 LGBTQIA fiction includes stories written by and/or for the LGBTQIA (lesbian, gay, bisexual, transgender, queer/questioning, intersex, asexual) community.

-They involve LGBTQ characters and themes.
+They involve LGBTQIA characters and themes.

 Other Places to Look

 Find nonfiction books on the second floor, including LGBTQIA memoirs, history, and politics.